Updated: February 2022

 What are the requirements to take the solar tax credit?

-- You must have a tax liability.
-You must owe taxes to take advantage of this tax credit.
+Only one!
+You must have a tax liability.
+In other words, you must owe taxes to take advantage of this tax credit.

 Solar Tax Credit FAQ’s